emwu1024/resippy/README.md

 30. Add scotch tape effect for card: https://codepen.io/binarykiwi/pen/BbOoPy
 31. 16.09.24: Added pagination, tags, and search functionality by extending this tutorial: https://www.youtube.com/watch?v=LYWgPSbPDfQ
 32. 11.10.24: UI for individual recipe page and search index are mostly finished, now working on edit page
+33. 01.12.24: UI adjustment for individual recipe and wip improved design for homepage and about page

 ## Back Log